kevelyn1/30DayMapChallenge2020/_posts/mapchallenge/2020-11-17-day-17-historical.md

 categories: mapchallenge
 image:
   teaser: day17_historical_lotr_teaser.png
+---

 Lord of The Rings style Estonia that looks historical style, although is a fantasy.
 This map has been created already before, so a little bit of cheating ;)

-The QGIS style created for this map is available [on my github](https://github.com/kevelyn1/qgis_styles/tree/master/LOTR_style)
+Methods: The QGIS style created for this map is available [on my github](https://github.com/kevelyn1/qgis_styles/tree/master/LOTR_style)

 Used tools: QGIS
 Data: Estonian Land Board